 Apple M2 vs Apple M1 Chip Comparison

 The Apple M2 chip is the next-generation Apple silicon based on the second-generation 5nm fabrication process.
 Apple claims that they have improved the efficiency and performance of the existing 5nm process for the M2 chip.
-The M2 chip also has 20 billion transistors which are 25% more than the 16 billion transistors on the M1 chip.
+The M2 chip also has 20 billion transistors, 25% more than the 16 billion transistors on the M1 chip.

 Apple M2 vs M1: CPU

 As for the CPU, the M2 chip has the same number of CPU cores as the M1 chip.
 Although the number of CPU cores remains unchanged, Apple promises an 18% improvement in performance while consuming the same amount of power as the M1.

 The new 8-core CPU comes with four high-performance cores and four power-efficiency cores.
-The new high-performance cores are now improved, so we can have high single-core performance.
+The new high-performance cores are now improved, enabling high single-core performance.

 Apple M2 vs M1: GPU